 Madison is a true Southern Belle.
 She’s kind-hearted, sweet and caring, and you just know she’d do anything for her friends.
 She’s got sass, smarts and independence and isn’t sure she wants to be the future FLOTUS.
 She’s working on that 😉

 Then we have Jay, whose reporter boyfriend has just become the personal reporter for one of the presidential candidates.
 Jay is easy-going but will also stand up for what and who he believes in.

 Cady is the new-comer to this group of unlikely friends.
 She is new to DC, moving from NYC to be closer to her boyfriend.
 She has given up a lot for their relationship and it’s wonderful to watch her come into her own and grow as a woman.

 Overall, I really enjoyed Campaign Widows and would give it 4.5 stars!
 It was fun and fluffy and made me happy.
 I looked forward to reading it and would definitely recommend it for a book to read after something heavy!
-You can pre-order here and it’s out on shelves tomorrow!
+You can get your own copy here!